Last updated on December 30, 2025

 -

-- For Aurora MySQL, you can’t delete a DB instance in a DB cluster if both of the following conditions are true:
+- You can’t delete a DB instance in a DB cluster if both of the following conditions are true:

 - The DB cluster is a Read Replica of another Aurora DB cluster.